-Plan

-- Identification of potential and actual waste discharges. - Identification of waste management strategies.

-Do

-- Schedule for implementation and operation of control measures. - Description of record keeping procedures for tracking all wastes (recycled or otherwise disposed) taken off site. - Provide proper containers for segregation of waste to safeguard against human exposure to waste materials and prevent wildlife attractants and encounters. - Training procedures.
+- Plan - Identification of potential and actual waste discharges. - Identification of waste management strategies. - Do - Schedule for implementation and operation of control measures. - Description of record keeping procedures for tracking all wastes (recycled or otherwise disposed) taken offsite. - Provide proper containers for segregation of waste to safeguard against human exposure to waste materials and prevent wildlife attractants and encounters. - Training procedures. - Monitor - Execution of monitoring programs to ensure appropriate waste levels are not exceeded. - Inspection of waste management areas and facilities. - Implementation of WMP. - Adjust - The EM reviews the effectiveness of management measures.
+The responsibility to review the effectiveness of the WMP may also fall to a health and safety representative or a shop manager/steward, as required.
+The responsible person will be expected to read and understand the requirements outlined in the WMP and is expected to have prior experience with construction/mining waste management. - Updates made to WMP as required.

-Monitor

-- Execution of monitoring programs to ensure appropriate waste levels are not exceeded. - Inspection of waste management areas and facilities. - Implementation of WMP.

-Adjust

-- Reviews of effectiveness of management measures by the EM. - Updates made to WMP as required.

-6. SUPPORT

-6.1 Training and Education
+6.0 Training and Education

-Employees and contractors will receive training in waste management and wildlife management on their arrival on site through an environmental on-boarding training session and prior to the start of work as part of the Site Orientation.
+Employees and contractors will receive training in waste management and wildlife management on their arrival onsite through Site Orientation.
 The purpose of this training is to provide all site personnel with a basic level of environmental awareness and an understanding of their obligations regarding compliance with regulatory requirements, commitments, and best practices.
 At a minimum, the Site Orientation will include the following topics with respect to waste management:

-- An overview of the Project's waste management approach; - Employee responsibilities with respect to proper waste management; and - An awareness of wildlife attractants.
+- · An overview of the Project's waste management approach; - · Employee responsibilities with respect to proper waste management; - Promote workplace cleanliness by reinforcing the expectation to keep areas free of uncontained refuse and placing litter, including cigarette butts, into appropriate waste containers; and - An awareness of wildlife attractants.

-Condition 2.1.3 of Authorization #106530 (Appendix A) requires that every effort be made to minimize incineration of plastics.
-Therefore, the Site Orientation will also include content on the importance of segregating plastics from putrescible wastes destined for incineration.
+Condition 3.2 of Authorization #110650 prohibits the incineration of plastics and recyclable materials defined in the permit.
+Therefore, the Site Orientation will also include content on the importance of segregating plastics from putrescible wastes destined for incineration to comply with the site recycling program.

 Signage is an important part of waste management education.
-BW Gold will install and maintain signage to help direct waste management implementation strategies (ex. garbage, recycling, and putrescible waste streams) at all receptacles and waste transfer areas.
+BW Gold will install and maintain signage to help direct waste management implementation strategies (e.g., garbage, recycling, and putrescible waste streams) at all receptacles and waste transfer areas.

-Site supervisors will be provided with a copy of the WMP and will receive additional training with respect to the requirements that are outlined in the form of operational SOPs.
-Targeted training related to waste management will be provided to individuals and/or groups of workers assuming a specific authority or responsibility related to waste handling, storage, and disposal.
-This training will be delivered by means of classroom instruction, toolbox/tailgate meetings or other means as appropriate.
+Site supervisors will be provided with a copy of the WMP and will receive additional instruction with respect to the requirements that are outlined in the form of operational standard operating procedures (SOPs).
+Targeted instruction related to waste management will be provided to individuals and/or groups of workers assuming a specific authority or responsibility related to waste handling, storage, and disposal.
+This instruction will be delivered prior to conducting work and if required when an SOP is updated by means of classroom instruction, toolbox/tailgate meetings or other means as appropriate.